This rich creamy spaghetti carbonara will not win any health awards but jeapers it is tasty. 🙂

 - Drain the pasta but keep some of the water to adjust the amount of liquid in the finished dish.

-- Add the pasta to the fry pan and on medium heat gently mix everything together until the bacon is evenly dispersed.
+- Add the pasta to the fry pan and on very low heat gently mix everything.

-- Add the egg/cream mix, cheese, oregano, basil and some of the reserved pasta water until you get the consistency you prefer (you can even use a bit of milk).
+- Fold in the egg/cream mix, cheese, oregano, basil and some of the reserved pasta water until you get the consistency you like.

 Serve directly with a large crusty garlic bread in the center of the table.
 It is great to watch your family and friends literally breaking bread with you.

-Have cracked black pepper and extra cheese available for your guests too.
+Have cracked black pepper and extra cheese available of course. 🙂

 A wine site I like, winefolly.com, suggests full bodied white wines or light bodied reds.